 Note: Some Chromebooks have USB C ports.
 All of the compatible USB devices listed above can be connected to USB C ports.
 We sell USB C cables separately.
 Details are at:

 How do I use Vernier USB products with a computer or Chromebook having only USB-C ports?

 A lot of people ask us if we have “Do you have Logger Pro for Chromebooks?“.
-Since there is not a way to convert Mac or Windows software to Chrome, we spent the last few years building (and vastly improving) an all-new program: Graphical Analysis for Chrome.
+Since there is not a way to convert Mac or Windows software to Chrome, we offer the Graphical Analysis app for ChromeOS.
 If you saw an early version of this, we encourage you to take a fresh look.
 We have made many improvements since the first release, and can now perform all of the activities from our core lab books on a Chromebook.
-Some of the more advanced / specialized features that teachers grew to love in Logger Pro need the more advanced features in Graphical Analysis Pro.
+Some of the more advanced/specialized features that teachers grew to love in Logger Pro need the more advanced features in Graphical Analysis Pro.
 One other big difference for physics teachers is that video analysis is now in its own app, Vernier Video Analysis.
 For more details about what you can’t do on a Chromebook (yet), see:

-What are the differences between Graphical Analysis Pro app and Logger Pro?
+What are the differences between Graphical Analysis Pro and Logger Pro?